How Much is Your Hop-On Hop-Off Bus Tour of New Zealand Going to Cost?

 You start off with good intentions: “Ok, I’ve got my bus ticket.
 I’m going to spend as little as possible while I see as much of New Zealand as possible.
 I haven’t bought or rented a car, so I’ve definitely gone with the most wallet-friendly option… Lahh-dee-dahh-dee-dahh.”
 But then… those activity clipboards start making their way around your bus.
 All these activities sound freakin’ amazing!
-Your new-found bus mates are doing the activity so… Sign me up!
+Your newfound bus mates are doing the activity so… Sign me up!
 Sign me up!
 Then there are all the coffee and food stops.
 “But the New Zealand coffee is just so smooth and I can’t be bothered making food in a hostel.”
-Next thing you know, you’re checking your bank account a week into you hop-on hop-off bus route and you’re like “Shit.”
+Next thing you know, you’re checking your bank account a week into your hop-on hop-off bus tour and you’re like “Shit.”
 You won’t be doing as much in Queenstown as you thought.
-Maybe you should budget for a hop-on hop-off bus trip around New Zealand?
+Maybe you should have made a budget for a hop-on hop-off bus tour of New Zealand?

-Ok, so that’s the worst-case scenario, as the hop-on hop-off buses are actually a cost-effective way of experiencing New Zealand, but it can easily spiral out of control when you are caught up in the excitement.
+Ok, so that’s the worst-case scenario, as the hop-on hop-off buses are actually a cost-effective way of experiencing New Zealand.
+The point we are trying to make is that it can easily spiral out of control when you are caught up in the excitement.
 You can still have the time of your life on a New Zealand hop-on hop-off bus while you are on a budget, so take a look at our tips below.

 The two similar hop-on hop-off bus companies that operate in New Zealand are Kiwi Experience and Stray, while another company, Flying Kiwi, offers a more “all-inclusive” hop-on hop-off experience.
 Both Kiwi Experience and Stray have daily expenses to consider when budgeting for your hop-on hop-off bus trip, which are:

 - Accommodation (NZ$25-$35/night)